icatproject/icatproject.github.io/content/collaboration/communication/monthly-meetings/2019-meetings/meeting-125-28th-march-2019.md

-RK – away for next 2 weeks, but after may provide information on how to modify plugins delete should not throw exception then file to delete does not exist additonal call lock.
+RK – away for next 2 weeks, but after may provide information on how to modify plugins delete should not throw exception then file to delete does not exist additional call lock.
 Suggest adding these things to archive storage, otherwise need to add dummy method

 ### Moving instead of copying in Diamond